Saint Mary's College Museum of Art

 Saint Mary's art collection began with a few Keith paintings in the early 20th century and by 2011 had expanded to nearly 4,500 works of art, including its comprehensive Keith collection; early ceramics; Roman coins; African; Asian and Oceanic ethnographic objects; religious statuary; Russian icons and modern California art.

-Museum hours and admission fees are available on the Gallery's website.
+Museum hours and admission fees are available on the Museum's website.

 Why was this sub-index page prepared?

 When Resource Library publishes over time more than one article concerning an institution, there is created as an additional resource for readers a sub-index page containing links to each Resource Library article or essay concerning that institution, plus available information on its location and other descriptive information.

 Unless otherwise noted, all text and image materials relating to the above institutional source were provided by that source.
 Before reproducing or transmitting text or images please read Resource Library's user agreement.

 Traditional Fine Arts Organization's catalogues provide many more useful resources: